3 Definitive Reasons Why You Need a Bow Scale

 Ethics

 As we mentioned previously, your draw weight determines the power of your shots.
-While you’re out hunting, you want to make sure your shots deliver enough power to take your game down without making it suffer.
-If your shots don’t have enough power, you can risk injuring an animal without killing it.
+While out hunting, you want to ensure your shots deliver enough power to take your game down without making it suffer.
+If your shots don’t have enough energy, you can risk injuring an animal without killing it.

 -